howarddierking/blog.howarddierking.com/src/posts/2017-01-12-design-innovation-framework.md

 ![Innovation Decision Matrix](/images/innovation-decision-matrix.png)

 The matrix looks at a project or a design from 2 dimensions.
 The x-axis considers the "forward-lookingness" of the design.
-While I think of design here as technology-based, I would image that you could apply the dimension to other definitions, such as UX.
+While I think of design here as technology-based, I would imagine that you could apply the dimension to other definitions, such as UX.
 A few points along the x-axis (from left to right) that I typically mention as examples are:

 * The design is an excuse to play with a shiny new technology
 * The design solves a problem on the horizon that we don't yet have